 - Avoid getting involved in risky behaviour, such as drug use

 All HeadStart partnerships include universal help (aiming to work with every person in a given school or year group) and providing targeted help for those who might find extra support helpful.

 Wellbeing Measurement Framework

 Within the context of the HeadStart programme, a common measurement framework - the Wellbeing Measurement Framework - was developed to ensure consistent measurement across the programme.
 The Framework is a set of validated measures assessing children's emotional wellbeing, mental health issues, coping strategies and risk and resilience factors.
-It has been developed by the HeadStart Learning Team and with further funding from the Big Lottery Fund it will be made accessible to schools outside of the HeadStart programme in 2017.
-Please get in touch with EBPU to find out more at email@example.com.
+It has been developed by the HeadStart Learning Team and, thanks to further funding from the Big Lottery Fund, it is now being made available free of charge to schools through a new Measuring Wellbeing in Schools project.

 Learning from HeadStart